plone/training/mastering-plone/behaviors_2.rst

 .. only:: not presentation

     This is a lot of code.

-    The ``IVotableLayer`` we will need later for viewlets and browser views.
+    The ``IVotableLayer`` will be needed later for viewlets and browser views to only be available when this addon is installed.

-    Let's add it right here.
-    The ``IVotable`` interface is the simple marker interface.
+    The ``IVotable`` interface is just the simple marker interface.
-    It will only be used to bind browser views and viewlets to contenttypes that provide our behavior, so no code needed.
+    It will only be used to bind browser views and viewlets to contenttypes that provide our behavior, so no code is needed.

     The ``IVoting`` class is more complex, as you can see.